Victoria and Albert Museum: Furniture

 The collection includes pieces by William Kent, Henry Flitcroft, Matthias Lock, James Stuart, William Chambers, John Gillow, James Wyatt, Thomas Hopper, Charles Heathcote Tatham, Pugin, William Burges, Charles Voysey, Charles Robert Ashbee, Baillie Scott, Edwin Lutyens, Edward Maufe, Wells Coates and Robin Day.
 The museum also hosts the national collection of wallpaper, which is looked after by the Prints, Drawings and Paintings department.

 The Soulages collection of Italian and French Renaissance objects was acquired between 1859 and 1865, and includes several cassone.
-The John Jones Collection of French 18th-century art and furnishings was left to the museum in 1882, then valued at £250,000.
+The John Jones Collection of French 18th-century art and furnishings was left to the museum in the Jones Bequest of 1882, then valued at £250,000.
 One of the most important pieces in this collection is a marquetry commode by the ébéniste Jean Henri Riesener dated c1780.
 Other signed pieces of furniture in the collection include a bureau by Jean-François Oeben, a pair of pedestals with inlaid brass work by André Charles Boulle, a commode by Bernard Vanrisamburgh and a work-table by Martin Carlin.
 Other 18th-century ébénistes represented in the museum collection include Adam Weisweiler, David Roentgen, Gilles Joubert and Pierre Langlois.
 In 1901, Sir George Donaldson donated several pieces of art Nouveau furniture to the museum, which he had acquired the previous year at the Paris Exposition Universelle.
 This was criticised at the time, with the result that the museum ceased to collect contemporary pieces and did not do so again until the 1960s.
 In 1986 the Lady Abingdon collection of French Empire furniture was bequeathed by Mrs T. R. P. Hole.

-There are a set of beautiful inlaid doors, dated 1580 from Antwerp City Hall, attributed to Hans Vredeman de Vries.
+There are a set of inlaid doors, dated 1580 from Antwerp City Hall, attributed to Hans Vredeman de Vries.
 One of the finest pieces of continental furniture in the collection is the Rococo Augustus Rex Bureau Cabinet dated c1750 from Germany, with especially fine marquetry and ormolu mounts.
 One of the grandest pieces of 19th-century furniture is the highly elaborate French Cabinet dated 1861–1867 made by M. Fourdinois, made from ebony inlaid with box, lime, holly, pear, walnut and mahogany woods as well as marble with gilded carvings.
 Furniture designed by Ernest Gimson, Edward William Godwin, Charles Voysey, Adolf Loos and Otto Wagner are among the late 19th-century and early 20th-century examples in the collection.
-The work of modernists in the collection include Le Corbusier, Marcel Breuer, Charles and Ray Eames, and Giò Ponti.
+The work of modernists in the collection include Le Corbusier, Marcel Breuer, Charles and Ray Eames and Giò Ponti.

 One of the oldest clocks in the collection is an astronomical clock of 1588 by Francis Nowe.
 One of the largest is James Markwick the younger's longcase clock of 1725, nearly 3 metres in height and japanned.
 Other clockmakers with work in the collection include: Thomas Tompion, Benjamin Lewis Vulliamy, John Ellicott and William Carpenter.